 What is a Postpartum Doula?

 A Postpartum Doula provides nonjudgmental professional support and care to a growing family after the new baby is born.
-This can include assurance and emotional support, informational support, family connection and practical help, in a hospital or at home.
+This can include assurance and emotional support, informational support, family connection and practical help, through virtual online support.

 I believe in allowing a new mom to be just that - a new mom.